technologiesoutcomes/assignments/assignment9/README.md

 https://github.com/aws-samples/amazon-ec2-image-builder-samples

 Navigate to all the folders and read all the code and try to understand what it is doing.
 Answer the following questions;
+<b>DO NOT IMPLEMENT THE SOLUTION - JUST READ IT AND MAKE SURE YOU UNDERSTAND IT</b>

 * Describe in details what you think this repository delivers.